Tax guide

 Companies and LLPs that have accumulated MAT or AMT credit over previous years face a specific housekeeping task now that the Income-tax Act, 2025 and Finance Act 2025 have come into force.
 These credits are long-tail records — they originate in one assessment year, get utilised partially over subsequent years, and their balances depend on the accuracy of earlier returns and assessment orders.
 The transition to the new law makes it more important, not less, to get this reconciliation right before the next filing cycle begins.

 This guide is an educational readiness note for Indian taxpayers, founders, and finance teams.
-It is not a promise of any particular tax outcome or notice avoidance, and it should not be treated as a substitute for a CA-reviewed filing position.
+It is not a promise of any particular tax outcome or notice avoidance, and it should not be treated as a substitute for a case-specific filing review.

 What changes and what needs attention